ehmicky/string-byte-slice/README.md

 - Are integers that start at 0
 - Can be negative to search from the end instead
-- If out-of-bound, they stop at the start or end of `input`
+- If out-of-bound, stop at the start or end of `input`

 Since Unicode characters can span multiple bytes, if the first or last character of the slice has been cut in its middle, it is discarded from the return value.